Outbreak Investigations: Response

 Why doesn’t every outbreak on the table include a corresponding FSIS action (e.g., recall, public health alert, or after-action report)?

-Unfortunately, public health officials cannot solve every outbreak because evidence needed to identify the source of illness is often difficult to obtain.
-The outbreak may end before enough information is gathered to identify the source or the source may be identified after the outbreak ends and the risk to the public is over.
+Unfortunately, public health officials do not solve every outbreak because evidence needed to identify the source of illness is often difficult to obtain.
+The outbreak may end before enough information is gathered to identify the source and take further action, or the source may be identified after the outbreak ends and the risk to the public is over.
 In addition, an outbreak investigation may end up implicating a product not regulated by FSIS, even if meat and poultry was initially suspected as the source.

-Are the outbreaks on this table inclusive of all the foodborne outbreaks in the United States?
+Does this table include all the foodborne outbreaks that occur in the United States?

 No, the outbreaks in this table do not account for all foodborne outbreaks.
 FSIS routinely monitors clusters of illnesses to determine if FSIS-regulated products may be the source of illnesses.
 FSIS will post an outbreak investigation to this table when there is compelling evidence that an FSIS-regulated product is the source.
 When an investigated product is listed as suspected, this does not mean other foods were ruled out as the source of the outbreak.